-A deep-dive by AHPRA into all state and territory-based records which existed prior to the creation of the national register also yielded no results.
+A deep-dive by AHPRA into all state and territory-based records which existed prior to the creation of the national register in 2010 also yielded no results.
 These registers date back to as far as the 1980s.

 In 2010, it also became an offence under the National Law for an unregistered person to knowingly or recklessly claim to be a psychologist.
 This can include “using a title, name, initial, symbol, word or description” which may lead a “reasonable person” to believe they hold the title of ‘psychologist’, ‘clinical psychologist’ or ‘doctor’.

 Individuals found guilty of misusing a title can face up to three years jail, or a fine of up to $60,000 per offence.

 In an unrelated written statement in July last year when punishments were strengthened, AHPRA CEO, Martin Fletcher said: “When someone pretends to be a registered health practitioner, they pose a significant risk to the public….
 If you claim to be registered when you’re not – you will face serious consequences when you are caught.”

 For her part, Ms Arndt told New Matilda she has never been interested in being portrayed as a psychologist, despite describing herself in precisely those terms on her book cover a decade ago.

 “I’m not remotely interested in presenting myself as a psychologist and never have been.
 It’s not relevant to the work I’ve been doing for the last 30 years.”